Student Funding

 Alice Frost Howard Graduate Student Research Fellowship

 Alice Frost Howard was the first woman to graduate from the University of Nebraska-Lincoln, Class of 1876.
-The Alice Frost Howard Award is an annual award to outstanding female graduate students in sociology.
+The Alice Frost Howard Graduate Student Research Fellowship is to support the research work of an outstanding graduate student in sociology.

 BOSR Summer Applied Experience